openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

             - Bits [19:17]: Interrupt type
             - Bit [16]: Interrupt enable status
   - Reading Multiple Pin States:
-      - To read the status of multiple pins at once, read the REG_PIN0 register, in which each bit represents corresponding output pin.
+      - To read the status of multiple pins at once, read the REG_PIN0 CSR, in which each bit represents corresponding output pin.
       - A bit value of 1 indicates a high state, 0 indicates a low state.

 GPIO Control Procedure
 ^^^^^^^^^^^^^^^^^^^^^^
   - Setting Individual Pins High:
-      - Write the pin number to the REG_SETGPIO register (address 0x000).
+      - Write the pin number to the REG_SETGPIO CSR (address 0x000).
       - This operation sets the specified pin to a high state.
   - Setting Individual Pins Low:
-      - Write the pin number to the REG_CLRGPIO register (address 0x004).
+      - Write the pin number to the REG_CLRGPIO CSR (address 0x004).
       - This operation sets the specified pin to a low state.
   - Toggling Individual Pins:
-      - Write the pin number to the REG_TOGGPIO register (address 0x008).
+      - Write the pin number to the REG_TOGGPIO CSR (address 0x008).
       - This inverts the current state of the specified pin.
   - Controlling Multiple Pins Simultaneously:
-      - To control multiple pins in one operation, write to the REG_OUT0 register.
+      - To control multiple pins in one operation, write to the REG_OUT0 CSR.
       - Each bit position corresponds to the respective pin number.
       - Setting a bit to 1 drives the corresponding pin high; setting to 0 drives it low.

 Interrupt Handling Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   - Determining the Interrupt Source:
-      - Read the REG_PIN0 register to determine which pin(s) triggered the interrupt.
+      - Read the REG_PIN0 CSR to determine which pin(s) triggered the interrupt.
       - For level-sensitive interrupts (active-high or active-low), check the current pin state.
       - For edge-sensitive interrupts, the hardware has already latched the event.
   - Interrupt Processing:
       - Process the interrupt according to application requirements.
       - Note that for level-sensitive interrupts, the source condition must be cleared before acknowledging.
   - Acknowledging the Interrupt:
-      - Write the pin number to the REG_INTACK register (address 0x040).
+      - Write the pin number to the REG_INTACK CSR (address 0x040).
       - This clears the interrupt blocking mechanism for level-sensitive interrupts.

 Open-Drain Configuration Guidelines